odoo/odoo/doc/webservices/iap.rst

 -----

-Exceptions aside, these are *abstract types* used for clarity, you should not care how they are implemented
+Exceptions aside, these are *abstract types* used for clarity, you should not care how they are implemented.

 .. class:: ServiceName